Hungary government media campaign says won't "give in to the IMF"

 Full-page advertisements in five national dailies carried slogans demanding "respect and trust" from the IMF and saying Hungary would "not surrender its independence".

-With no tangible growth on the horizon and Hungarians reeling under the latest in a string of fiscal stabilisation programmes since 2006, pressure on Orban's government is rising.
+With no tangible growth on the horizon and Hungarians reeling under the latest in a string of fiscal stabilization programs since 2006, pressure on Orban's government is rising.

 A teachers' union is already considering a strike after the government scrapped a pay rise planned for next year, while the main opposition Socialists defeated the ruling party's candidate in a western Fidesz stronghold in a weekend by-election.